exoscale/ex/README.md

   in the upstream data source at least there's is no risk of leaking them with the exception that way.

-* If you use more than once the same `:type` you might want to spec it
+* If you use more than once the same `type` you might want to spec it

 * Avoid returning raw values in error-deferreds, return properly formated ex-infos